w1k5/w1k5.blog/_posts/2024-07-14-theory-computation-tr.markdown

 tags: [tech, programming, theory, cs, computer_science]
 comments: true
 ---
-I wrote this paper in college with a really good friend of mine.
+I wrote this paper in college with a really good friend of mine during the Spring of 2022.
 Shout out to that guy.
 Let me know if you want your name on this.

 * * *